-The Privacy Act of 1974 and the regulation in 43 CFR 2.48(d) provide that you be furnished the following information in connection with information required by this application for a Land Use Permit.
+The Privacy Act and 43 CFR 2.48(d) require that you be furnished with the following information in connection with the information required by this form.

 AUTHORITY: 43 U.S.C.
-1201; 43 CFR Part 2920
+1732 and 43 CFR Part 2920 permit collection of the information requested by this form.

-PRINCIPAL PURPOSE: The information is to be used to process your application.
+PRINCIPAL PURPOSE: The BLM uses the information in this form to process your application.